pashokman/playwright_pytest_xdist_logs_github_actions/README.md

 - pytest marker into test,
 - rerun functionality to avoid flacky tests,
 - cleanup allure-results (report) and test-results (screenshots and videos on failure) folders before each pytest run,
-- test data moved into separate file.
+- test data moved into separate file,
+- trace on failed tests.

 # How to run local
 1. Create virtual environment.